2022 Year-End Tax Planning for Individuals

-The information contained within this article is based on tax proposals as presented in the November 3, 2021, version of the Build Back Better Act.
-Our guidance is subject to change when final legislation is passed.
+The information contained within this article is based on federal laws and policies in effect as of the publication date.
+This article discusses tax planning for federal taxes.
+Applicable state and foreign taxes should also be considered.
 Taxpayers should consult with a trusted advisor when making tax and financial decisions regarding any of the items below.

 Individual Tax Planning Highlights